Back to School Sale: $100 OFF Sitewide Shop now

 Use Cold Water at Last

-Sometimes, minute cuts, that are invisible to the naked eye can irritate your skin.
-To soothe the skin, wash your face with cold water at last and then apply a soothing lotion on the skin.
+Sometimes, minute cuts that are invisible to the naked eye can irritate your skin.
+To soothe the skin, wash your face with cold water and then apply a soothing lotion.

 In addition to preventing shaving cuts, learn how to prevent razor burns here.